hernan-solis/hernan-solis/README.md

 💻 A few years of experience in the software development process.

-📝 Roles in the field: Developer.
+📝 Roles in the field: Software Developer.

 📫 Contact: **hernansolis94k@gmail.com**